tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/sqlserver_account.html.markdown

 ## Import

-sqlserver account can be imported using the id, e.g.
+SQL Server account can be imported using the id, e.g.

 ```
 $ terraform import tencentcloud_sqlserver_account.foo postgres-cda1iex1